 Subrecipient staff shall always conduct themselves in an ethical manner, avoiding both actual conflicts of interest and the appearance of conflict(s) of interest.
 No subrecipient employee, officer, or agent shall participate in the selection, award, or administration of a contract supported by federal funds if a real or apparent conflict of interest would be involved.
-Such a conflict would arise when the employee, officer, agent, relative or an organization which employs, or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award/contract.
-The officers, employees, and agents of KWAP shall neither solicit nor accept gratuities, favors, or anything of monetary value from subcontractors or parties to sub-agreements.
+Such a conflict would arise when the employee, officer, agent, relative (defined as an employee's spouse, child, grandchild, parent, grandparent, brother, or sister (including step/half-brother and step/half-sister), their spouses, and the parent, brother, sister or child of an employee's spouse or domestic partner) or an organization which employs, or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award/contract.
+The officers, employees, and agents of KWAP shall neither solicit nor accept gratuities, favors, or anything of monetary value from subcontractors or parties to subagreements.

-Subrecipient staff, that act in a decision-making capacity with respect to KWAP funds, or are in a position to influence a decision, should avoid any known or perceived conflicts.
+Subrecipient staff that act in a decision-making capacity with respect to KWAP funds, or are in a position to influence a decision, should avoid any known or perceived conflicts.
 Actual or perceived conflict(s) of interests are possible when subrecipient employees, board of directors or any relatives of either, have an interest in a business (or organization) providing services, materials, or are associated with a property anticipated to receive weatherization services.
 Eligible clients who are employees, board members, or relatives of either are not automatically barred from KWAP services, nor are properties owned or operated by the subrecipient, subrecipient employee, or board member.
 However, the following steps must be taken:

-The subrecipient must contact KHRC in writing (email is acceptable) immediately upon receiving the application.
-Any special approaches or steps taken to safeguard, prevent, or minimize conflict of interest should be declared.

-All applicable program rules and guidance must be adhered to.

-After the initial audit, the subrecipient must submit the house inspection form, the REM Improvement Analysis, and the proposed work scope to KHRC for review and approval.
-Any subsequent change orders must also be submitted for review.

-Documentation of the situation and the approval will be filed in the client file.
+- The subrecipient must contact KHRC in writing (email is acceptable) immediately upon receiving the application.
+Any special approaches or steps taken to safeguard, prevent, or minimize conflict of interest should be declared. - All applicable program rules and guidance must be adhered to. - After the initial audit, the subrecipient must submit the house inspection form, the REM Improvement Analysis, and the proposed work scope to KHRC for review and approval.
+Any subsequent change orders must also be submitted for review. - Documentation of the situation and the approval will be filed in the client file.